After a humid night, water vapor in the air will come into contact with the cooler concrete floor and will condense into morning dew.

 - Use a dehumidifier to remove moisture from the air and reduce the condensation.

 - Use a penetrating sealer to seal the concrete and keep out moisture.
-We recommend using a concrete densifier first as a primer followed up a penetrating stain repellent.
+We recommend using a concrete densifier first as a primer followed up by a penetrating concrete sealer.

 It is important to use a penetrating concrete sealer as soon as possible so that you do not have to deal with mold or mildew issues which are a result of concrete sweating.